Innovatedco/.blog/README.md

 ### **BlazorBlog** is a new, open source, simple blog platform, built with Blazor.

 BlazorBlog is a new, open source, simple blog platform, built with Blazor.
-Designed to simplify image processing, ImageSharp brings you an incredibly powerful yet beautifully simple API.

 BlazorBlog is designed to be simple, flexible and extensible.